EdmundGoodman/EdmundGoodman/README.md

 <h1 align="center"> I'm Edmund Goodman - Welcome to my GitHub</h1>

 <p align="center">
-    I'm currently studying at the University of Warwick for a Computer Science BSc with an intercalated year as a CAD design verification intern at Apple
+    I'm currently studying at the University of Warwick for a Computer Science BSc with an intercalated year as a CAD design verification intern at Apple.
 </p>

 <p align="center" style="display:flex; justify-content: center; flex-wrap: wrap;"><span> </span>